GMLC-TDC/HELICS/docs/user-guide/advanced_topics/multiSourceInputs.md

 ## Controlling the behavior

 A few flags are available to control or modify this behavior including limiting the number of connections and adjusting the priority of the different inputs sources.
-The behavior of inputs is controlled via flags using `setOption` methods.
+The behavior of inputs is controlled via flags using `helicsInputSetOption()` method.

 ### The number of connections